Laxus8120/LeetCode-2023-/javaScript30dayschallege/day8-11(function Programming)/function.apply().md

 ## why we need it ?

+    * why we need it because of  the concept of "this" , how this work in js and because of that we need to specify the context of "this" , *By using apply(), you can set the value of `this` explicitly when calling a function.
+In regular function calls, the value of `this` depends on how the function is called.
+However, when using apply(), you can control the value of `this`, which is helpful in certain object-oriented programming patterns and when working with callbacks or event handlers.

 ## How we use it ?

 Let's say you have a function which just log the out the name.